Xingtao/FFdynamic/README.md

 #### **Layout auto change or set to certain pattern during mixing by request**
 ![Layout auto change or set as request](asset/layoutChange.gif)

+The above picture shows auto layout change when join an new stream (from 2 cells to 3 cells); then manually set the layout to 4 and 9 cells.

 #### **Backgroud dynamically change during mixing by request**
 ![Backgroud dynamically change via request](asset/backgroudChange.gif)

+The above picture shows backgroud picture changed by a request.

 #### For more details, please refer to [the application](apps/interactiveLive/README.md)